 Natural hot springs here are the largest in the world, so the mere presence of so many hot springs, is considered to be a significant factor in the rise of the hot spring culture.

 I think that the richness of the water, when it comes to minerals, is also a factor.
 When it comes to public baths, bathing areas have been introduced in ordinary households, but before it was commonplace (nowadays 95% of households have a bathing area), people could enjoy a soak only in public facilities.
 Regardless, it is still lovely to enjoy a large open bath, don't you think?

 5. What is the difference between a hot spring (onsen) and a public bath (sento)?

-――According to the Japanese definition, a hot spring is “at least 25℃, and it contains a certain amount of specific components.”
+――According to the Japanese definition, a hot spring is “at least 25℃, and contains a certain amount of specific components.”
 Meanwhile, public baths are public bathing facilities that do not need to be natural hot springs.

 6. Is hot-spring water really beneficial?
 Is it different from normal water?
 Is it good for your skin?